Patient education: Early-stage breast cancer treatment in postmenopausal women (Beyond the Basics)

 The SERMs were the first agents used as a treatment for breast cancer, and while both SERMs and AIs reduce the risk of recurrence and death due to breast cancer, research indicates that AIs are more effective than tamoxifen and should be preferentially administered.
 That said, multiple options exist, and you should talk with your doctor about the one that is most appropriate for your situation.

-Aromatase inhibitors — Aromatase inhibitors are a type of medicine that block estrogen from being produced in postmenopausal women.
+Aromatase inhibitors — AIs are a type of medicine that block estrogen from being produced in postmenopausal women.
 Examples of these medications include anastrozole (brand name: Arimidex), letrozole (brand name: Femara), and exemestane (brand name: Aromasin).

 Studies comparing the effects of tamoxifen with those of AIs as a primary treatment when taken for five years find that AIs are superior.
 In addition, studies show that for women who have been on tamoxifen for two or three years, there is also a benefit of switching to an AI.
 Finally, for women who have completed a five-year course of tamoxifen, there are benefits to taking an AI as compared with stopping all treatment.
 In all cases where an AI is used, treatment with AIs should last for at least five years regardless of whether it is preceded by tamoxifen treatment.
-There is evidence that continuing AI treatment for an additional five years (beyond the first five) reduces the risk of recurrence as well as new breast cancers, particularly in women at highest risk of recurrence (eg, those with large tumors or evidence of cancer in their lymph nodes), although it does not seem to affect overall survival rates.
+There is evidence that continuing AI treatment for an additional five years (beyond the first five) reduces the risk of recurrence as well as new breast cancers, particularly in women at highest risk of recurrence (eg, those with large tumors or evidence of cancer in their lymph nodes), although it has not as yet been shown to affect overall survival rates.
 Women who have a low risk of recurrence and are concerned about the side effects associated with taking an AI for longer might reasonably opt to stop after five years of treatment (see 'Side effects' below).
 Your doctor can talk to you about your situation and help you weigh the risks and benefits.